What To Expect for Your Child’s First Visit

 b) Classify your child into the appropriate risk category for dental decay.

 c) Provide the right preventive program and dental care.

-d) Evaluate the development of the jaws and how we can help to guide your child’s oral growth, as necessary.
+d) Evaluate the development of the jaws and how we can help to guide your child’s oral growth, as applicable.

-e) Assuming all goes well, we introduce your child to their flavor choice of prophy paste and fluoride varnish treatment, and above all we are gentle with X-rays.
+e) Assuming all goes well, introduce your child to their flavor choice of prophy paste and fluoride varnish.
+Above all, we are gentle with X-rays.
 We only take X-rays when we have reason to suspect a problem.

 f) Last but not least, Dr. Roca treats faces, not just the mouth.
 She goes over your child’s airway health and determines if the child is not growing symmetrically and proportionally.

 Many fearful children visit our office.
-That is why it is important to get all the kid’s dental care information possible from us, because some of them have been to other dentists before without success.
+That is why it is important to collect all of your child’s dental care information possible for us, as some children have been to other dentists before without success.
 These children are even more fearful and difficult to manage because they already have had an unpleasant or painful experience.
-Also, quite often at Arlington Smile Center, we find parents have not had great experiences at the dentist and the child senses the parent’s fear and hesitations, without the parent even realizing it.
+Quite often at Arlington Smile Center, we find parents have not had great experiences at the dentist, and the child senses the parent’s fear and hesitations without the parent even realizing it.

-Please refrain from using the following words with your child before their dental visit: pinch, poke, needle, shot, yank, blood, pull, drill, and hurt.
+Please refrain from using the following words with your child before their dental visit: pinch, poke, needle, shot, yank, blood, pull, drill or hurt.

 Some of our techniques are: